 Did you know?
 Adult men need 38 grams of fibre per day; females 25 grams per day.

 You may have given in to your food cravings and overdone it… you may have forgotten to eat lunch and as a result overeaten at supper.
 That’s no reason to throw in the towel!
 Keep up the great work you’ve already started and don’t give up.
 Weight loss should come gradually and safely, with a loss of one to two pounds per week.
-You and your body deserve it!
+You and your Healthy Body deserve it!